DanilaMihailov/beacon.nvim/README.md

 ```viml
 let g:beacon_fade = 0
 ```
 enabled by default.

-You should set `g:beacon_timeout` to some number of milliseconds (somewhere around 300-500 is nice), otherwise beacon wont be cleared.
+You can set `g:beacon_timeout` to hide beacon early, by default it set to 500ms.

 ### Ignoring buffers
 To ignore a buffer you can set list of regexes